ollej/macroquad-introduktion/macroquad-introduction-book-english/src/README.md

 ## PDF book

 This guide is also available as a downloadable [PDF book](pdf/output.pdf).
-In the top hand corner of the page there is a link to a [printable version](print.html) of the guide as well.
+In the top right hand corner of the page there is a link to a [printable version](print.html) of the guide as well.

 ```admonish note
 This guide is written for version 0.4 of Macroquad.
 Since Macroquad is under